-With much of is collection preserved in the National Library of Congress, O'Sullivan's works included snaps of Lt.
+With much of his collection preserved in the National Library of Congress, Timothy O'Sullivan's works included snaps of Lt.
 Gen. Ulysses S. Grant and the Union Army.

 Born in Ireland, Timothy O'Sullivan and his parents immigrated to New York when he was two years old (though some differing accounts of his life say he was born in New York).
 As a teenager, he was an apprentice to the Irish American photographer, Matthew Brady.